thirstycode/Raspi-output-catcher/README.md

 -	02:40:25 PM 27 04 --> No need to unfollow for disha.patani.updates
 -	02:40:22 PM 27 04 --> No need to unfollow for pure.python
 -	02:40:21 PM 27 04 --> some error with unfollowing having username urvashirautela26
--	01:18:34 PM 27 04 --> some error with posting having username priyanka.chopra143
--	01:18:18 PM 27 04 --> some error with posting having username manushi.chillar.insta
+-	01:18:34 PM 27 04 --> some error with posting having username priyanka.chopr-	01:-	01:18:18 PM 27 04 --> some error with posting having username manushi.chillar.insta
 -	01:18:15 PM 27 04 --> posted with username manushi.chillar.insta
 -	01:18:13 PM 27 04 --> posted with username shraddha.kapoor.sweet
 -	01:17:51 PM 27 04 --> posted with username kriti.sanon143